SergioEstevao11/FEUP-PRI/src/queries/queries.md

 ### 3.

-A Writer wants to writer a biography about Francis Bach, but wants to focus on his algorithmic work in the years 2014 until 2017, specially, in the year of 2015.
+A Writer wants to write a biography about Francis Bach, but wants to focus on his algorithmic work in the years 2014 until 2017, especially, in the year of 2015.

 Query:
 ```